 Shobhana Xavier is an Assistant Professor of Religious Studies at Queen’s University.
 Her research areas are on contemporary Sufism in North America and South Asia.
 She is the author of Sacred Spaces and Transnational Networks in American Sufism (Bloomsury Press, 2018) and a co-author of Contemporary Sufism: Piety, Politics, and Popular Culture (Routledge, 2017).
 More details about her research and scholarship may be found here and here.
 She may be reached at email@example.com.
 You can follow her on Twitter via @shobhanaxavier.

-Shobhana Xavier is an Assistant Professor of Religious Studies at Queen’s University.
+Shobhana Xavier is an Associate Professor of Religious Studies at Queen’s University.
 More details about her research and scholarship may be found here and here.
-She may be reached at email@example.com.
+She may be reached at firstname.lastname@example.org.
 You can follow her on Twitter via @shobhanaxavier.